Aaron98990/ways-of-the-game/misconduct.md

 - showboating or taunting
 - failure to respect a referee's command (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
-- blatantly fouling a player (e.g. holding) or blatantly committing handball
+- blatantly fouling a player (e.g. holding, tugging shirt with two hands) or blatantly committing handball
 - excessive swearing that's not abusive

   [The player blatantly holds their opponent's shirt.
 There is minimal tactical impact so they receive a caution for lack of respect for the game.](https://youtu.be/DpZ3v-t1dqc?t=718)